aidan-gibson/CRT-Amber-GRUB-Theme-4k/README.md

+background upscaled 2x to 4k with Upscayl 2.11.5 (Ultramix Balanced preset)

 ## CRT-Amber GRUB Theme

 Generic Amber CRT Terminal theme for use with GRUB.
 Created using Shvchk's Fallout theme as a base.